RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-27-ai-university-semantic.md

 The README explains the flow.
 It shows that data is produced in Colab and uploaded here.
 It clarifies that two files, the parquet and npz, must exist in the `data/` folder.
 The document also gives deployment steps.
 For example, it instructs how to connect the repository to Streamlit Cloud and specify `app.py` as the entry file.
 Finally, it lists example queries that demonstrate the natural language search capability.

-This README is short but vital.
+This README is short but crucial.
 It provides instructions for others to reproduce results.
 Without it, the context of how embeddings were generated would be missing.
 That gap would stop new users from understanding why those artifacts exist.

 ---